hatonthecat/hatonthecats/README.md

 https://github.com/hatonthecat/hatonthecat/assets/76194453/43448898-5ddd-437e-a8b9-c3f833c286ab

 Why this is "fun."
 I have been interested in memes ever since it was analogized to genes (Dawkins, or someone else who first coined it).
-In the past 5-6 years, a phrase meta-meme emerged: https://en.wikipedia.org/wiki/Metameme https://web.archive.org/web/20180827172807/http://reoxy.org/memelex.htm
+In the past 5-6 years, a phrase "meta-meme" emerged: https://en.wikipedia.org/wiki/Metameme https://web.archive.org/web/20180827172807/http://reoxy.org/memelex.htm

+With this knowledge, I started to think about trends that the internet is used for, in worldwide trends, things that are shared across borders without much restriction.
+Many years ago, the phrase "kittens on a treadmill" was a meme.
+Today, kittens are still a meme, a viral phenomena but also a quotidan aspect of life, but not historically forming a global network of sharing cat media.

 The idea that memes are not just memes, but memetic viruses appeared to grow in consciousness/awareness.
 In that regard, cats as innocuous, apolitical digital objects are a useful concept to reflect and project as a concept to evolve.
 This led me to think about using AI in a meta-meme way, particularly because the new technology that led to RunwayML- text to image, and image to image video, is based on the the rise of AI in 2022: "https://en.wikipedia.org/wiki/ChatGPT" "By January 2023, it had become what was then the fastest-growing consumer software application in history, gaining over 100 million users and contributing to OpenAI's valuation growing to $29 billion.[5][6] "